Human rights in the Imperial State of Iran: Postmortem

-Johann Beukes, author of Foucault in Iran, 1978–1979, notes that "Foucault seems to have adhered to this exaggerated death count at Djaleh Square, propagated by the revolting masses themselves.
-Thousands were wounded, but the death toll unlikely accounted to more than hundred casualties".
+Johann Beukes, author of Foucault in Iran, 1978–1979, notes that "Foucault seems to have adhered to this exaggerated death count at Juleh Square, propagated by the revolting masses themselves.
+Thousands were wounded, but the death toll on both sides unlikely accounted to hundred casualties".

 After the revolution, domestic surveillance and espionage, the use of torture for public recantations was not abolished but expanded.
 SAVAK was replaced by a "much larger" SAVAMA, (later renamed the Ministry of Intelligence).
 The political historian Ervand Abrahamian puts the Islamic Republic of Iran in the same "league" as "Stalinist Russia, Maoist China, and [the Inquisition of] early modern Europe", in "their systematic use" of torture to produce public recantations by political prisoners.

-Others (such as journalist Hooman Majd) believe fear of the government and security services was much more pervasive under the late Shah's regime, and that the Islamic Republic's intelligence services, "although sometimes as brutal as the Shahs', spend far less effort in policing free political expression", inside private spaces.
-Whether this leniency is the result of lacking the ability to do what the Shah did is questioned.
 According to Akbar Ganji, "notions of democracy and human rights have taken root among the Iranian people" making it "much more difficult for the government to commit crimes."
 Writing about the reform period during the presidency of Mohammad Khatami Iranian-American academic Arzoo Osanloo notes that, "liberal notions of rights are almost hegemonic in Iran today."
 And Majd himself explains the Islamic Republic's relative tolerance by claiming that if Iranian intelligence services "were to arrest anyone who speaks ill of the government in private, they simply couldn't build cells fast enough to hold their prisoners."